 Rationale

 “Usable” may be unsafe.
 17C-11-5 (c) prohibits the bicyclist from using the roadway if it is a safer alternative to the path.
-17C-11-5 (c) may jeopardize bicyclists, particularly at crossing between the path and roadways and driveways.
+17C-11-5 (c) may jeopardize bicyclists, particularly at intersections between the path and roadways and driveways.

 3. Amend 17C-7-3 to Add 4-Foot Passing Requirement